KyleS22/KylesAlgorithmCrate/README.md

    - [ ] 3-colouring a simple polygon
    - [ ] Intersecting Half-Planes
    - [ ] 2DBoundedLinearProgram for computing an optimal point in the intersection of half planes
+   - [ ] Range querying with kd-trees
+   - [ ] Range querying with range trees

    ## References